Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-ui-english.rst

 ..
 Note:: GUI services are currently being reworked, to provide a ``gs`` like concurrent API while relying underneath on ``wx``, with some additions (such as canvases).

+The goal is to provide a small, lightweight API (including message types) that are higher-level than ``wx``, and do not depend on any particular GUI backend (such as ``wx``, ``gs``, etc.) to avoid that user programs become obsolete too quickly, as backends for GUI rise and fall relatively often.

+So for example the messages received by the user programs shall not mention ``wx``, and they should take the form of `WOOPER <https://github.com/Olivier-Boudeville/Ceylan-WOOPER>`_ messages to allow for user code that would rely on WOOPER.

 Located in ``myriad/src/user-interface/graphical``, see ``gui.erl``, ``gui_color.erl``, ``gui_text.erl``, ``gui_canvas.erl``, etc., with a few tests (``gui_test.erl``, ``lorenz_test.erl``).

 Related information of interest: